Bikeman868/OwinFramework.Pages/README.md

 ## Library

-Libraries are just Components that are used in a specific way.
+Libraries are just Components that have other Components that depend on them.

 Any Component can declare a dependency on another Component.
-When this happens the dependant components are rendered onto the Page.
-Lets say for example you wrote a Component that writes a link to the Bootstrap css into the head section of the page, then any other component can specify that it depends on it so ensure that Bootstrap is included on any pages than need it.
+When this happens the dependant components are automatically rendered onto the Page as needed.

+Lets say for example you wrote a Component that writes a link to the Bootstrap css into the head section of the page.
+Any other component that needs Bootstrap can specify that it depends on the Bootstrap Component to ensure that Bootstrap is included on any pages that need it.

 ## Route